Voyent/voyent.notify.js/README.md

 <a name="voyentNotifyInitialized"></a>
 ##### voyentNotifyInitialized
 Fired after the library is initialized and listening for new notifications.
-This is the recommended place to change default configuration options if the listener is guaranteed to exist before the library loads.
-Only fires on initial load.
+This is the recommended place to change default configuration options.
+Only fires once on initial load.
 **Cancelable:** false

 | Param  | Description                  | Type    |